-The budget for tuition, fees and living expenses for nine months beginning with the Fall 2014 was in excess of $57,000 for a graduate academic program; the budget for professional programs may be considerably more than that amount.
+The budget for tuition, fees and living expenses for nine months beginning with the Fall 2022 was $63,772 for a graduate academic program; the budget for professional programs may be considerably more than that amount.

 Be aware that all fees and expenses are subject to change; it is best to plan to have additional funding well beyond the minimum.

-Unless you have been officially notified in writing of an award from the department or the Graduate Division, do not expect any financial support from UCLA.
+Unless you have been officially notified in writing of an award from the department or the Division of Graduate Education, do not expect any financial support from UCLA.
 Teaching assistantships, graduate student research appointments, fellowships and stipends, as well as tuition fellowships, are not guaranteed for the full academic year or for subsequent years of study, unless stated in writing.

 A student on a student visa cannot accept off-campus employment at any time during the first year in the U.S. Spouses of F-1 visa holders (F-2) are not allowed to work under any circumstances.